CS-DS-125/125book/py4e_rst/13-web.rst

    }

 You will notice some differences.
-First, in XML, we can add attributes like “intl” to the “phone” tag.
+First, in XML, we can add attributes like "intl" to the "phone" tag.
 In JSON, we simply have key-value pairs.
-Also the XML “person” tag is gone, replaced by a set of outer curly braces.
+Also the XML "person" tag is gone, replaced by a set of outer curly braces.

 In general, JSON structures are simpler than XML because JSON has fewer